MystenLabs/seal/crates/dkg-cli/README.md

   --args $COMMITTEE_ID x"$DKG_ENC_PK" x"$DKG_SIGNING_PK" "$YOUR_SERVER_URL"
 ```

 4. Wait for the coordinator to announce phase 2.
-Initialize the DKG state locally, create your message and upload it to offchain storage.
+Initialize the DKG state locally, create your message and upload it to the offchain storage.

 ```bash
 # The `/dkg-state` directory is created, containing sensitive private keys.
 Keep it secure till DKG is completed.